Sometimes I forget the treasures right under my nose. One gem, is five minutes drive from my home — Port Moody’s Rocky Point Trail.

-Bikers career a path twenty metres from the sea, while hikers spy the vista right next to the inlet, Burrard Inlet.
+Bikers career a path twenty metres from the sea, while hikers spy the vista right next to Burrard Inlet.
 Trees filter the sunlight so it’s usually cool during summer.
-Visual feasts lurk round every corner, like bleeding hearts or skunk cabbage.
-It’s not uncommon to catch sight of a heron when the tide’s low, stalking the mud flats.
+Visual feasts lurk at every corner — bleeding hearts, skunk cabbage, tall cedars and heron stalking the mud flats or nesting.